fattyageboy/berthcare/design-documentation/design-system/tokens/motion.md

 ### User Testing Focus

-When testing motion with nurses:
+When testing motion with caregivers:

 1. **Responsiveness perception** - Does the app feel instant?
 2. **Clarity of feedback** - Do users understand what happened?